Dog Hanging Head Down – [What Should I Do?]

 2. Do Not Try To Fix The Neck On Your Own

-Similarly to the previous section, we often try to fix the displaced joint of our bodies by ourselves.
+Similarly to the previous section, we often try to fix the displaced joints of our bodies by ourselves.
 If your dog keeps their head down, it can signify a severe neck injury or another medical issue.
 While trying and fixing the problem on your own may be tempting, resisting the urge to do so is essential.
 Manipulating your dog’s neck without proper training and knowledge can cause further harm and worsen the situation.

 3. Do Not Delay Visiting A Vet